Transfer of Development Rights Programs

 Transfer of Development Rights, or TDR, programs are a great vehicle for preserving rural land and encouraging development in existing communities while leveraging private funds.
-Following the administration's lead, Planning is changing Maryland for the better by serving rural communities in ways that are not a one-size-fits-all approach.
+Following the administration's lead, Planning is serving rural communities in ways that are not a one-size-fits-all approach.
 Improving the quality of life in rural areas means responding to their needs and helping each community shape its future in a way that reflects local values and presents opportunities to flourish.

 Through TDR programs, which are voluntary, developers buy development rights from owners of rural land within designated sending areas, which county governments have identified for preservation.
 A perpetual conservation easement is then placed on the property.
 Developers can use their purchased development rights to build more residences, increase commercial square footage or gain other marketable features in receiving areas, which are located in areas where development and infrastructure are planned and desired.